 id: UBERON:0003343

-label: oral mucosa
+label: mucosa of oral region

 - preferred_term: intestinal mucosa